Uzezi-Sparks/rl-capstone-gridworld/README.md

 episodes.
 The exploration-exploitation tradeoff is now a design decision you have to make manually via epsilon.
-And debugging is harder because failures could be hyperparameters, not bugs in the code, I don't know if that makes sense.
+And debugging is harder because failures could be hyperparameters, not bugs in the code.
+I don't know if that makes sense.

 ---